E15

 How to Fix / Troubleshooting

-Safety: Turn off power.
+Safety: Turn off the power.
 Condensate is mildly acidic; wear gloves and eye protection when handling.

-- Step 2 – Inspect and clean: Place a container under the trap, disconnect it, and empty the contents.
-Rinse with warm water to remove sludge or debris.
+- Step 2 – Inspect and clean: Place a container under the trap, disconnect it, and empty its contents.
+Rinse with warm water to remove any sludge or debris.
 Ensure internal baffles are clear.

-- Step 3 – Check drain line: Follow the condensate hose to its termination.
+- Step 3 – Check drain line: Follow the condensate hose to its termination point.
 Look for sags, kinks, or freezing (in cold climates).
 Clear any blockage and ensure the line slopes continuously downward.

 - Step 4 – Reassemble and prime: Reinstall the trap, making sure all seals are tight.
 Pour a small amount of clean water into the trap to prime it.

-- Step 5 – Reset boiler: Restore power and reset.
+- Step 5 – Reset boiler: Restore power and reset the boiler.
 If E15 returns, a condensate level sensor or control fault may exist.

 - Call a technician: For persistent issues, a professional should verify proper condensate routing and replace any faulty sensors.